vinihub123/vinihub123/README.md

 end
 Number = math.random(1, 1000000)

-function UpdateIVinindMirageESP()
+function UpdateIslandMirageESP()
 for i,v in pairs(game:GetService("Workspace")["_WorldOrigin"].Locations:GetChildren()) do
     pcall(function()
-        if MirageIVinindESP then
+        if MirageIslandESP then
-            if v.Name == "Mirage IVinind" then
+            if v.Name == "Mirage Island" then
                 if not v:FindFirstChild('NameEsp') then
                     local bill = Instance.new('BillboardGui',v)
                     bill.Name = 'NameEsp'